-For attendance, students and parents/guardians are to be aware of the following additional expectations and regulations:
+Please be aware of the following additional expectations and regulations:

-Students under the age of 16 who exceed 20 days of unexcused absences during the course of one school year may have a complaint filed against their parents/guardians in municipal court; or the student may be considered for retention due to lack of academic progress.

-Students who have an extended or serious illness shall not be charged with absences provided they are under a doctor's care or are receiving home instruction.

-Students who are absent from school due to observance of a religious holiday shall not be deprived of any award or eligibility thereof or opportunity to compete for any award, or of the right to take an alternate test/examination, as long as an absence note is submitted as described herein;

-Student absences from school because of students being assigned in-school and/or out-of-school suspension are excused absences; and within a reasonable amount of time.
-This being the case, teachers will establish guidelines for due dates that the building administrator will support.

-Students vacationing during school days will accrue unexcused absences.
-The scheduling of vacations during the school year is not encouraged in that students miss valuable instructional time.
-Teachers will not be able to provide a list of specific assignments in advance but will make general assignments available to students

-Although certain medical appointments may be considered excused absences by the district, parents/guardians are urged to schedule routine doctor and dental appointments after school hours.

-COVID-19 Quarantine and Absences: The District will implement student exclusion and quarantine practices as directed by the NJDOH criteria.
-All questions regarding timeframes, and processes should be directed to the nurse, Mrs. Bruno, at libruno@mountainsideschools.org or (908) 301-9104, ext.
-202.
+- If parent notification IS NOT received for student illness, the absence will count towards truancy. - Students who have an extended or serious illness shall not be charged with absences provided they are under a doctor's care and are receiving home instruction. - Students who are absent from school due to observance of a religious holiday shall not be deprived of any award or eligibility thereof or opportunity to compete for any award, or of the right to take an alternate test/examination, as long as an absence note is submitted in Genesis. - Teachers will cooperate in the preparation of home assignments for students who anticipate an excused absence of five school days duration. - Students absent for any reason are expected to make up the work missed.
+The parent or student is responsible for requesting missed assignments and any assistance required.
+Teachers will provide make-up assignments as necessary. - In general, students will be allowed a reasonable amount of time as determined by the teacher to make up the work missed. - A student who missed a test or an exam shall be offered an opportunity to take the test, exam, or an appropriate alternate test. - Scheduling vacations during the school year is strongly discouraged in that students miss valuable instructional time.
+Teachers will not be able to provide a list of specific assignments in advance but will make assignments available and set due dates for students within a reasonable amount of time upon return. - COVID-19 Quarantine and Absences: The District will implement student exclusion and quarantine practices as directed by the NJDOH and Westfield Department of Health.
+All questions regarding timeframes and processes should be directed to the school nurse.

-B. Late Arrivals/Early Dismissals
+B. Late Arrivals

 Students are expected to be in their classrooms by 8:30 a.m.
 Students who arrive late to school are to be accompanied to the main entrance with their parent/guardian for the parent/guardian to sign the tardy student into school.
-Please call the school nurse at (908) 301-9104, ext.
-202 if you anticipate your child being more than a few minutes late to school.
+If you anticipate your child being more than a few minutes late to school, notify school using the Genesis Parent Portal according to the instructions above.